alephdata/memorious/README.md

 $ memorious upgrade
 ```

-## Configuraton
+## Configuration

-There are two principal components to the configuration of ``memorious``: a
+There are two principal components to the configuration of ``memorious``.
+A
 set of environment variables that control database connectivity and general
-principles of how the sytem operates, and a set of YAML configuration files
+principles of how the sytem operates.
+A recursive folder of YAML configuration
-are used to specify the operation of each individual crawler.
+files are used to specify the operation of each individual crawler.

 ### Environment variables